phoenix104104/LapSRN/README.md

 This script will load the pretrained LapSRN model and apply SR on emma.jpg.

-To test LapSRN on benchmark datasets, first download the testing datasets into sub-folder ``dataset''
+To test LapSRN on benchmark datasets, first download the testing datasets:

     $ cd datasets
     $ wget http://vllab1.ucmerced.edu/~wlai24/LapSRN/results/SR_testing_datasets.zip
     $ unzip SR_testing_datasets.zip
+    $ cd ..

+Then choose the evaluated dataset and upsampling scale in evaluate_LapSRN_dataset.m and run:

+    >> evaluate_LapSRN_dataset

 ### Training